 One way to assess students' depth of understanding of an outcome is to have the students critique a general statement which, on first reading, may seem to be true or false.
-By having students critique such statements, the teacher is able to identify strengths and deficiencies in their understanding.
+By having students critique such statements, the teacher is able to identify strengths and deficiencies in the students' understanding.
 Some indicators in this curriculum are examples of statements that students can analyze for accuracy.
-For example, for outcome P9.3, one of the indicators reads: Critique the statement: "For any linear equality, there are two related linear inequalities".
+For example, for outcome SP6.2, one of the indicators reads: